Bi11-Git/Bitwise_Calculator/README.md

 bit a value of 0.
 Each move to the right effectively divides op1 in half.
 Number Shift left Mask -- The SHIFT LEFT operator moves the bits to the left, discards the far left bit, and assigns the rightmost bit
 a value of 0.
 Each move to the left effectively multiplies op1 by 2.
-Note : You can change the input and the output, the default id binary.
+Note : You can change the input and the output data type, the default id binary.

 # Author